lewishowles/components/src/components/form/form-field/form-field.md

 The name of the field.
 This is required when used within a `form-wrapper` component, where it is used as the key for the form's data collection.
 As such, its uniqueness will be verified by `form-wrapper` when used together.

+### `validation`

+- type: `array`
+- default: `[]`

+Any validation to apply to the field.
+This is used with the externally-facing `validate` function, as well as applying attributes to the field as necessary such as `required`.

+Each entry in validation requires at least a `rule`, outlining the type of validation, and a `message`, which is used if validation fails.
+Available rules and properties include:

+#### `required`

+`[{ rule: "required", message: "Please enter your name" }]`

+Requires a value to be set.
+Adds the `required` attribute to the field automatically.

 ### Additional props

 Additional props are passed through to the underlying form field.
 Additional props may be required depending on that field, such as `options` for `radio-group`.